An outstanding mix of young choral, classical and jazz performers at VMF’s most popular concert every year!

 The Ventura College Singers

-This audition-only ensemble, selected from the student body of Ventura College, performs in a variety of styles and genres, specializing in advanced a cappella and accompanied choral literature.
+This audition-only ensemble—selected from the student body of Ventura College—performs in various styles and genres, and specializes in advanced a cappella and accompanied choral literature.

 Brent Wilson, director